spectrocloud/librarium/docs/docs-content/getting-started/aws/aws.md

 > reliable and scalable for everyone around the world, and beyond!"
 >
 > Meera, Head of Cybersecurity, is the final member of the Spacetastic team.
 "Let's not forget about the security of our
 > platform.
-I make sure that all our systems are designed and implemented with security in mind, the true SecDevOps
+I make sure that our systems are designed and implemented with security in mind, the true SecDevOps way."
-> way."

 ![Meet the Spacetastic team](/getting-started/getting-started_landing_meet-the-team.webp)

 The team has deployed their services to a single cloud provider.
 They rely on Kubernetes for the reliability and scalability of their systems.
-The team must ensure the systems are secure, patched regularly, scalable, and meet reliability SLA of at least 99% uptime.
+The team must ensure the systems are secure, patched regularly, scalable, and meet a reliability SLA of at least 99% uptime.
 The following diagram presents an overview of their systems.

 ![Spacetastic system diagram](/getting-started/getting-started_landing_spacetastic-systems.webp)